lpcp-contest/lpcp-contest-2022/problem-4/README.md

 The next `R` lines contains `C` integers each, denoting the height of cells (or `-1` for holes, i.e. unreachable cells).

-The last `T` lines contains 2 integers each, representing the coordinates of light bulbs.
+The last `T` lines contain 2 integers each, representing the coordinates of light bulbs.

 ## Output format